NLCaceres/mlb-team-schedule/README.md

 For anyone who finds it, hopefully it helps you as much as it's helped me, and let me know what you think I should add, thanks!

+## Recent Changes
+### Flask
+- Split `app.py` into a `create_app()` oriented `__init__.py` file, allowing `app.py` to do the final configuration before launching Flask in the
+`if __name__ == '__main__'` condition
+- API routes and custom CLI Commands split into their own files via the Flask Blueprint pattern
+- Database Seed file split into two command method files as well as three helper method files
+  - The Seeder, itself, adjusts for year and now accounts for longer season and adjusted schedules, and heavily depends on all three helper files
+    - Contains endpoint generation methods, the main CLI command, and model parse/creation methods
+  - The Update file contains 2 CLI commands, BUT depends on all three helper files as well as a few methods from the Seeder
+    - Update the promotions, depends on datetimeHelpers and the Seeder's endpoint generation methods as well as Promotion creation method
+    - Update Team records, depends on a specific URL from the endpointHelpers, and its own mapping/parsing method
+- Add pyproject.toml + `pip-tools` generated `requirements.txt` via `requirements.in` for better dependency management
+- Configured `tests` directory with `Pytest` by adding a fixture to load the `.env` file as well as a set of `create_app()` oriented fixtures
+  - Added tests for utility methods, i.e. Database, datetime class, and endpoint URL helpers
+### Svelte
+- Prep for Svelte 4 by updating package.json completely, in particular to Typescript 5.1 and Node 18

+## Future Changes
+### Flask
+- Migrate from Heroku to Railway
+  - Since Railway deployments are always online, cron jobs are much easier!
+The APScheduler package's BackgroundScheduler() should do the trick, so the Flask app can update the database if there are changes to the schedule week to week.
+- Provide an Env var that can change the selected team
+  - Likely best to map the name to the MLB stats API's team ID
+  - Provide a simple deploy button?
+Railway template?
+- Use fixtures to test the database seed + update commands
+  - These fixtures can likely be defined within each test file so they can be specific and only provide necessary info
+- Drop `requirements.in` in favor of simply embracing `pyproject.toml`
+  - Unfortunately, there seems to be some issue with `setuptools`, `wheels`, and `pip-tools` that will hopefully be solved fairly soon!
+### Svelte
+- Svelte 4 is now an option!
+BUT Svelte-Navigator is currently the main issue as it lags behind in development
+- If Flask changes the selected team, use the new team to theme the app, i.e. instead of Dodger blue, use Yankee blue, etc.
+  - Is it possible to dynamically update the favicon?
+  - Similarly, can the individual detail view of a game be better themed based partly on the opposing team?
+  - Use current year to set the schedule year dynamically
+- Provide a view that shows the box score of a game in progress AND completed games
+  - Best to directly call the MLB stats API to limit work of Flask server and reduce storage cost in DB
+    - Update in real time? setInterval API call? websocket?
+- Double header calendar view
+  - Diagonally or horizontally split box?

+### Railway
+- Similar to Heroku, it should autodetect both the requirements.txt as well as the package.json, and run the needed buildpacks to setup dependencies
+  - If Railway only detects one of the buildpacks (Python or NodeJS), then adding the `providers` config option to your `nixpacks.toml` file should add any needed buildpacks for monorepos like this one
+    - As a bonus, `nixpacks.toml` can define every step (called phases) of the build process if needed!
+Which can help replicate Heroku's release phase by running `flask db upgrade` and seeding the database
+- Unlike Heroku, it'll only use the Procfile's web process, reading it as a start command, so it's probably best to drop `Procfile` in favor of a `railway.toml` file that contains a start command

 ## Workflow
 - To start
   - Enter the directory on the terminal and use `python3 -m venv venv` if an existing venv directory does not exist